jrans/conways-game-of-life/README.md

-# react-conway
-React visualisation of Conway's Game of Life
+Conway's Game of Life Solved